javaD1323/Top10moivesite/README.md

 # Top10moivesite

-usinga flask and api to show my top10
+flask and api to show  top10movie